-Dunwoody will appoint one or more trained and impartial investigators to conduct a prompt and equitable investigation.In most cases, the investigation will be conducted by the Dean of Students, but Dunwoody may, in its discretion, appoint any other trained investigator who is free of conflict of interest and bias.The parties will receive written notice of the investigator appointed.If a party has a concern that the investigator has a conflict of interest or bias, the party should report the concern in writing as set forth in section X(I) Conflicts of Interest above.
+Dunwoody will appoint one or more trained and impartial investigators to conduct a prompt and equitable investigation.In most cases, the investigation will be conducted by the Dean of Students, but Dunwoody may, in its discretion, appoint any other trained investigator who is free of conflict of interest and bias.
+The parties will receive written notice of the investigator appointed.
+If a party has a concern that the investigator has a conflict of interest or bias, the party should report the concern in writing as set forth in section X(I) Conflicts of Interest above.

 The investigator(s) will conduct the investigation in a manner appropriate to the circumstances of the case.
 The investigation will typically involve interviews of the complainant and respondent and may also involve questioning of other witnesses and/or review of other information.
 The parties will have the opportunity to advise the investigator(s) of any witnesses they believe should be interviewed, other evidence they believed should be reviewed by the investigator(s), and questions they believe the investigator(s) should ask the other party or witnesses, including questions challenging credibility.
 The investigator(s), in consultation with the Title IX Coordinator, has discretion to assess the relevancy of any proposed witnesses, evidence, and questions, and, in their discretion, may decline to interview witnesses suggested by the parties and may interview witnesses who were not suggested by either party.
 The investigator(s) may also decline to ask a question suggested by the parties.
 The complainant and respondent will be given an equal opportunity to present witnesses they believe should be interviewed, and other inculpatory and exculpatory evidence, as part of the investigation.
-In cases involving allegations of Title IX Sexual Harassment, any witness that a party wishes to call at a hearing must be suggested as part of the investigation process, prior to the issuing of the investigation report.
+In cases involving allegations of Title IX Sexual Harassment, any witness that a party wishes to call at a hearing must be suggested as part of the investigation process, prior to the issuing of the investigation report, unless extraordinary circumstances exist as determined by the Title IX Hearing Panel, in consultation with the Title IX Coordinator.

 The parties will be informed of a close of evidence date.
 The parties must submit any and all information and evidence they would like considered as part of the investigation by the close of evidence date.
 After the close of evidence date, the parties will not be permitted to submit new or additional evidence that existed prior to the close of evidence date, unless the investigator, in consultation with the Title IX Coordinator, determines otherwise.
+In cases involving allegations of Title IX Sexual Harassment, all evidence a party wishes to offer or refer to at the hearing must have been provided as part of the investigation process, prior to the close of evidence, unless extraordinary circumstances exist as determined by the Title IX Hearing Panel, in consultation with the Title IX Coordinator.

 At the conclusion of the investigation, the investigator(s) will prepare a report that fairly summarizes the relevant evidence.

 The investigation report may consist of any information, documents, or other evidence that will be provided to the Title IX Hearing Panel/adjudicators.
 At the investigator's discretion, such information may include, as applicable: the formal complaint, the notice of allegations, any other evidence obtained during the investigation, and the investigator's report of the investigation.
 The investigation report shall be forwarded to the Title IX Coordinator who will review the investigation report and has the discretion to ask the investigator(s) for clarification, additional investigation, and/or to have information added, removed, or redacted from the investigation report.